-In all alternatives, two lanes of traffic in each direction are maintained at all times, and parking loss is minimized, with most alternatives having less than a 5% parking loss.
-Parking could be increased by as much as 160 spaces with the center-running alternatives (4 and 5), depending on the service plan.
+In all alternatives, two lanes of traffic in each direction are maintained at all times, and parking loss is minimized.
 Pedestrian improvements such as extended and enlarged median refuges, corner bulbs, and countdown signals, will be a part of any Geary project.
 The Geary BRT Study reviewed preliminary options available for each of the BRT alternatives (3-5) to successfully navigate the Fillmore and Masonic underpasses, but no preferred concepts were settled upon.
 This means the issue will be further analyzed in the environmental analysis stage of the project.

 The center busway BRT alternatives have initially been designed to light rail standards in terms of horizontal and vertical clearances, grades, minimum tangent sections, and turning radii.
 The Geary BRT Study also determined preliminary costs and feasibility of implementing a more extensive definition of "rail-ready".
-The goal was to see if overall construction impacts and costs could be minimized if more rail-ready features were implemented early on, so if resources become available and if SFMTA chose to convert Geary BRT to light rail, such a conversion would be easier and less expensive than if the BRT project was built with minimal rail-ready features.
+The goal was to see if overall construction impacts and costs could be minimized if more "rail-ready" features were implemented early on, so if resources become available and if SFMTA chose to convert Geary BRT to light rail, such a conversion would be easier and less expensive than if the BRT project was built with minimal "rail-ready" features.
 This more extensive definition included sub-surface electrical work, relocating utilities, and building longer platforms to accommodate light rail vehicles during the initial BRT construction.
-The BRT study calculated the magnitude level costs of these additional incremental rail-ready elements and found that the added costs of the more extensive rail-ready plan was recommended.
-(The 2004 San Francisco County Transportation Authority's Countywide Transportation Plan concluded that it was unlikely there would be sufficient funding available to construct rail transit in this corridor within the 30-year timeframe of that plan.
-The 2007 MTC/BART/Caltrain Regional Rail Plan does not explicitly include a Geary BART extension.)
+The BRT study calculated the magnitude level costs of separate incremental rail-ready elements.